 Many of us are aware of the health effects of food and exercise.
-What you might not consider is the products you use in your home every day.
+What you might not consider are the products you use in your home every day.

-There are potentially toxic substances lurking in everyday items found throughout the average home.
-These chemicals can cause a variety of symptoms, and even lead to disease.
+Potentially, there are many environmental toxins in your home lurking in everyday items.
+These chemicals can cause a variety of symptoms and even lead to disease.
 Thankfully, there are some smart switches you can make to reduce your exposure to these compounds.

 The correct term for environmental toxins is ‘toxicants’.
 Simply put, toxicants are substances that have the potential to cause some form of harm to the body.

-Toxic substances can be man-made or naturally occurring.
-However, the majority that we are exposed to are man-made.
-You’ll often see man-made toxicants referred to as ‘chemicals’.
+Toxic substances can be human-made or naturally occurring.
+However, the majority that we are exposed to are human-made.
+You’ll often see human-made toxicants referred to as ‘chemicals’.

 As there are millions of toxicants and chemicals in the world, there’s no one specific way that they can affect your health.

-Some of the most concerning effects of specific compounds include increasing inflammation and cancer risk, reducing fertility in both men and women and impairing growth and development in foetuses, infants and young children.
+Some of the most concerning effects of specific compounds include increased inflammation and cancer risk, reducing fertility in both men and women and impairing growth and development in foetuses, infants and young children.

 Many chronic health conditions can be caused or exacerbated by exposure to toxins.
 Toxins have been linked to: